Gandja-A/InstantQuery/README.md

 # Instant Query

-The tiny library intended to simplify writing LINQ queries based on attributes annotation to the database.
+Instant Query is a small library designed to simplify the process of writing LINQ queries by using attribute annotations, particularly when working with Entity Framework Core and LINQ.
+Its main goal is to reduce the repetitive and tedious coding aspects often encountered during query construction.

-The primary purpose is to reduce repeatable and annoying code like below during writing queries using Entity Framework Core and LINQ.
+Consider the following typical code snippet that Instant Query aims to streamline:

 ```csharp
 if(filter.StartDate != null && filter.EndDate != null)